Reclaiming the State

-William Mitchell is Professor of Economics and Director of the Centre of Full Employment and Equity at the University of Newcastle, Australia.
-He is the author of various books including Eurozone Dystopia (Elgar, 2015) and Reclaiming the State (Pluto, 2017).
-He is considered one of the world's leading heterodox economists and his ideas have been adopted by the Labour Party.
+William Mitchell is Professor of Economics at the University of Newcastle, Australia.
+He is considered one of the world's leading heterodox economists and is the author of Reclaiming the State (Pluto, 2017).

 Thomas Fazi is a writer, journalist, translator and researcher.
 His articles have appeared in numerous publications.
 He is the author of The Battle for Europe (Pluto, 2014) and Reclaiming the State (Pluto, 2017), co-authored with William Mitchell.

-Part One: The Great Transformation Redux: From Keynesianism To Neoliberalism – And Beyond
+Part I: The Great Transformation Redux: From Keynesianism to Neoliberalism – and Beyond

 1. Broken Paradise: A Critical Assessment of the Keynesian ‘Full Employment’ Era